Evidence & safety

 What to do next

-For "What to know about long routine plans before changing a face yoga routine", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
-Use the related Orena guide for "What to know about long routine plans before changing a face yoga routine" when you want app support for that action.
-The useful signal for "What to know about long routine plans before changing a face yoga routine" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.
+For "Routine change check: long routine plans", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
+Use the related Orena guide for "Routine change check: long routine plans" when you want app support for that action.
+The useful signal for "Routine change check: long routine plans" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.

 Evidence boundary